tl;dr Link to heading

 Because the database functions are set up to check for null arguments, supplying order as an argument when the functions are called at the endpoint ensures that the right thing will happen.

-fast docker builds
+fast docker builds Link to heading

-first attempt: {renv}
+first attempt: {renv} Link to heading

 Are you using {renv}?
 It makes versioning your dependencies delightfully easy; check it out.
 However, using it with docker can be pretty slow.